beta-j/SANS-Holiday-Hack-Challenge-2025/ACT I/ACTI - TASK10 - Owner.md

 ]
 ```

+🎉 Great!
+You discovered Firewall Frank, the👨‍💻 IT Administrator, with permanent Owner access.
+This is a security risk ⚠️ - IT staff should use 🔐 PIM (Privileged Identity Management) for
 elevated access instead of permanent assignments.
 Permanent Owner roles create persistent
 attack paths and violate least-privilege principles.

 Challenge Complete!
 To finish, type: finish